syncfusion-content/xamarin-docs/Xamarin/SfDataForm/Editors.md

 {% endhighlight %}
 {% endtabs %}

->N Applicable only in UWP platform.
+>N Title property is applicable only for XForms UWP platform.

 ### Setting MaximumDate and MinimumDate in date editor